-Michelle Myers, Vice President (Area II - Trinity Alps Unified School District: Weaverville and Big Bar) Michelle has been a full-time resident of Trinity County since 2014.
+Michelle Myers (Area II - Trinity Alps Unified School District: Weaverville and Douglas City) has been a full-time resident of Trinity County since 2014.
 While attending college in So.
-California, she began her career in special education having been employed as a paraeducaor for about two years with Exceptional Children's Foundation in Lomita, CA and worked with clients with special needs ages 0-3.
+California, she began her career in special education having been employed as a paraeducator for about two years with Exceptional Children's Foundation in Lomita, CA and worked with clients with special needs ages 0-3.
 She then began working with Torrance Unified School District in the same field having been employed at Launch Preschool for over 13 years and becoming Lead Classroom Paraeducator, serving those clients and their families with children ages 3-5.
 She became proficient in many facets of learning and education while in this position.
-Michelle later was asked to assist in teaching the staff during Professional Develpment functions and also assisted future teachers who were enrolled in the teaching program at Cal State Dominguez Hills, who would intern at the school site.
+Michelle later was asked to assist in teaching the staff during Professional Development functions and also assisted future teachers who were enrolled in the teaching program at Cal State Dominguez Hills, who would intern at the school site.

 Prior to that, Michelle was co-owner/operator of her family's then 3rd, now 4th generation Family-Owned and operated Real Estate Management Company, R.E.M.S.
 She became highly proficient in all facets of the organization.
 Since moving to Trinity County she has served on the Trinity County Board of Education since August 2017.
 She lives in Weaverville with her husband Tom.
 Term 2024

-Melissa Nielsen (Area IV Burnt Ranch, Cox Bar, Junction City)
+Arina Erwin (Area IV Burnt Ranch, Big Bar, Junction City)